Welcome & Hi

 BOOKS

 Kaufmann, David and Mara Sidney (eds.).
-Forthcoming.
-Global Urban Policy: A Framework for Analysis.
-University of Michigan Press (under contract).
+2026.
+Global Urban Policy: A Framework for Analyzing State and Society.
+University of Michigan Press.

 Kaufmann, David.
 2018.
 Varieties of Capital Cities: The Competitiveness Challenge for Secondary Capital Cities.
 Cheltenham: Edward Elgar.